Massive Tornado Outbreak Expected Over Central, Midwestern U.S. Over Next Few Days

 As AccuWeather reports, on Monday morning the National Weather Service (NWS) highlighted a corridor over the northeastern part of the Texas Panhandle and into central Oklahoma.
 In that corridor, the NWS says there is a 45 percent chance of EF2-EF5 tornadoes appearing within 25 miles of any point in the region.

 This is a rarely-used issuance that underscores how severe the NWS is taking this outbreak: The last time such a warning was issued was April 14, 2012.
-During the three-day period surrounding that date, as AccuWeather reports, at least 113 tornadoes formed, including a deadly one that caused at least six fatalities in Woodward, Oklahoma.
+During the five-day period surrounding that date, as AccuWeather reports, at least 113 tornadoes formed, including a deadly one that caused at least six fatalities in Woodward, Oklahoma.
 The five-day tornado outbreak caused an estimated $238 million in damages.

 Underscoring the danger of Monday’s system even further, the NWS issued a Particularly Dangerous Situation (PDS) tornado watch for portions of West Texas.
 A few hours later, the warning was extended to parts of Central Oklahoma.